Panic Disorder Therapist NY

 Panic Is an Experience, Not a Personal Flaw

-Many people respond to panic by:
+Many people try to cope with panic by:

 • avoiding situations where it might happen again